petrasson/cssexercise2/README.md

 Menu

+## done

+Menu

 - Buttons should not be presented by any other elements than
-- They also don’t have a hover state (when one hover over the element and its colour changes a bit indicating that the element is clickable)
+- Hover state (when one hover over the element and its colour changes a bit indicating that the element is clickable)
-  ... fix nav-text (see above), but hover on menu-filter buttons not working yet.

 - toggleBox can be styled without JavaScript with the pseudo-class “:checked” on the input the label is connected to
 - Its circle should ideally be a div.
 One usually uses pseudo-elements for it (:after).
   If it’s needed to use a div, don’t forget to add an aria-hidden property on the element
 - Same with the .circle — you can use pseudo-class “:checked” and avoid using JavaScript

-## done
+- Hover state on buttons

 Cards